 The Troll Falls winter hike is a kid-friendly Kananaskis hike through a beautiful wintery forest to the base of a beautiful frozen waterfall.
 The Troll Falls trail is nice and wide with very little elevation gain for most of the way, making it ideal for a winter hike or snowshoe outing with family or friends.

 Occasionally there will be little Troll Dolls hidden along the trail for kids to find.
-They will be tied to trees or hidden under large rocks, etc. Unfortunately they tend to go missing, but they are a huge reason why this is such a kid-friendly Kananaskis hike.
+They will be tied to trees or hidden under large rocks, etc. Alberta Parks usually comes along and gets rid of them, but someone always seems to bring more.
+They are a huge reason why our kids love this kid-friendly Kananaskis hike.

 In winter, many people consider Troll Falls to be a snowshoe trail, but in fact, this easy Kananaskis hiking trail is so popular that unless you are there shortly after a snowfall, you might find Microspikes to be a better option than wearing snowshoes.